 Stem cell treatment for ALS at DVC Stem

 Stem cell therapy may have the ability to slow the progression of ALS.
-This is conducted through stem cells ability to differentiate into unique types of supportive cells such as astrocytes and microglia (cells within the central nervous system).
-These supportive cells may have the ability to slow the degeneration of motor neurons within the CNS.
+This is conducted through stem cells' ability to differentiate into unique types of supportive cells, such as astrocytes and microglia (cells within the central nervous system).
+These supporting cells may have the ability to slow the degeneration of motor neurons within the CNS.

 (1) Stephen A. Goutman, Masha G. Savelieff, Stacey A. Sakowski & Eva L. Feldman (2019) Stem cell treatments for amyotrophic lateral sclerosis: a critical overview of early phase trials, Expert Opinion on Investigational Drugs, 28:6, 525-543, DOI: 10.1080/13543784.2019.1627324